Densities on Dedekind domains, completions and Haar measure: Measure and density

 We assume that $F$ is a global field and that $D^*$ is finite: by Dirichlet's unit theorem this happens exactly when $D$ is the ring of $S$-integers with $|S|=1$ (in the number field case, this means that $F$ is either $\Q$ or a quadratic imaginary extension of $\Q$).
-If $v$ is the unique place in $S$, then the product formula \eqref{e:prdfrm0} yields $\|k\|=|k|_v$\,.
 For $s$ positive real the series

 is dominated by $|D^*|\cdot\zeta_F(s)$ (the Dedekind zeta function) and therefore it converges for every $s>1$.
 Moreover, a standard argument shows that $\zeta_D^*$ has a pole in $s=1$.

 The analytic (or Dirichlet) density $\dsans$ is defined by taking